-2. Include a copy of the written evaluation and instrument used to determine the level of care and describe how the evaluations and will be made.
+2. Include a copy of the written evaluation and reevaluation instrument used to determine the level of care and describe how the evaluations and reevaluations will be made.

-3. Describe the party or parties responsible for the evaluation and , their qualifications, the factors they will use to evaluate and the recipient's need for a hospital, NF, or ICF/MR level of care, and when evaluations and will be made.
+3. Describe the party or parties responsible for the evaluation and reevaluation, their qualifications, the factors they will use to evaluate and reevaluate the recipient's need for a hospital, NF, or ICF/MR level of care, and when evaluations and reevaluations will be made.
 This includes the criteria used to determine level of care.

-4. The evaluation and instrument must be final.
+4. The evaluation and reevaluation instrument must be final.
 Drafts or proposed instruments are not acceptable.

-5.
+5. Indicate whether the evaluation and reevaluation instrument and process is identical to that used for hospital, NF, or ICF/MR admissions.
+If it differs, explain how and why it differs and provide an assurance that the outcome of the new evaluation/reevaluation form is reliable, valid, and fully comparable to the form used for hospital, NF, or ICF/MR placement.

 6. Include the agency's procedure to ensure the maintenance of written documentation on all evaluations and reevaluations and the procedure to ensure reevaluations of need at regular intervals.
 Include an explanation of how, where, and for how long you will maintain written documentation of all evaluations and reevaluations.
 (In accordance with 45 CFR Part 74, Subpart D, written documentation of all evaluations and reevaluations must be maintained, at a minimum, 3 years from the submission of each Form HCFA-372.)